REST Connection

 Notes:

-- For returned data, only application/xml and application/json are allowed.
-Content types such as text/plain, text/html, image/gif and image/jpeg are not allowed.
+- For returned data, only application / xml and application / json are allowed.
+Content types such as text / plain, text / html, image / gif and image / jpeg are not allowed.

 - Only connections with HTTP modes GET and POST are possible for JSON and XML extracts.
 During a data preview of the extract, the POST request is executed, which may provoke undesired changes on the service endpoint.

-- Testing a REST connection with HTTP mode POST, PUT, or DELETE only tests the reachability of the host via HEAD request.
+- Testing a REST connection with HTTP mode PATCH, POST, PUT, or DELETE only tests the reachability of the host via HEAD request.

 Preemptive authentication